Green and black poison dart frog: Distribution

 The green-and-black poison dart frog is found in humid lowland and submontane forests at altitudes of 0-1000 m in southeastern Nicaragua on the Atlantic slope, eastern Costa Rica on the Atlantic slope and in the southwest on the Pacific slope, widely in Panama, and into far northwestern Colombia in the Chocó Department.
 An introduced population exists on Oahu, in Hawaii; the species was intentionally introduced there, in 1932, for mosquito control.
 Later on, it seems to have also become established on Maui.

 Poison

-The green-and-black poison dart frog, while not the most toxic poison dart frog, is still a highly toxic animal.
-The very small amount of poison the frog possesses is enough to make a human heart stop beating.
-The green-and-black poison dart frog, as with all poison dart frogs, loses its toxicity in captivity due to a change in diet.
-This has led some scientists to believe that the green-and-black poison frog actually takes its poison from the mites, springtails, ants and other insects (such as beetles and flies) on which it feeds.